MyriamR16/Web_Page_Quality_Analyzer/README.md

 ## About

-Web Page Quality Analyzer provides a comprehensive toolkit for assessing website quality through automated analysis, and generates comprehensive quality reports.
+Web Page Quality Analyzer provides a comprehensive toolkit for assessing website quality through automated analysis, and generates comprehensive quality reports using LLMs.

 ## Architecture